-- 3. An objection may be lodged by its- - (a) being lodged with the Clerk in writing by the objector; or

-(b) being sent by e-mail from the objector's e-mail address and, not later than 7 days after being sent by e-mail, the objector lodging a copy in writing with the Clerk.
+- 3. An objection may be lodged by its- - (a) being lodged with the Clerk in writing by the objector; or - (b) being sent by e-mail from the objector's e-mail address. - 4.
+The Presiding Officer shall determine the proper form of objections.